lhupfeldt/jenkinsflow/INSTALL.md

    Note: Requires pytest-cov 1.8.0 or later

+2. Important Jenkins/Hudson setup and test preparation:
+   Configure security -
-2. Some of the tests currently requires security enabled.
+      Some of the tests requires security to be enabled.
-   Read the file demo/demo_security.py and create the user specified (or change the file)
+      Read the file demo/demo_security.py and create the user specified in Jenkins (or change the file)

-3. Read the file demo/demo_security.py for security setup you have security enabled your Jenkins.
-   Create the user mentioned in the file.
+   Set the number of executers -
+      Jenkins is default configured with only two executors on master.
+To avoid timeouts in the test cases this must be raised to at least 32.
+      This is necessary because some of the test cases will execute a large amount of jobs in parallel.

+   Change the 'Quite period' -
+      Jenkins is default configured with a 'Quiet period' of 5 seconds.
+To avoid timeouts in the test cases this must be set to 0.

+   Set Jenkins URL or Hudson url -
+     Jenkins: Manage Jenkins -> Configure System -> Jenkins Location -> Jenkins URL
+     Hudson: Manage Hudson -> Configure System -> E-mail Notification -> Hudson url

+     The url should not use 'localhost'

+   Your Jenkins needs to be on the host where you are running the test.
+If it is not, you will need to make jenkinsflow available to Jenkins.
+See test/tmp_install.sh

-4. Run the tests:
+3. Run the tests:
-   You should use ./test/test.py to run the tests.
+   Use ./test/test.py to run the tests.

    JENKINS_URL=<your Jenkins> python ./test/test.py --mock-speedup=100 --direct-url <non proxied url different from JENKINS_URL>
    # Or if you are using Hudson:
-   HUDSON_URL=<your Hudson> python ./test/tests.py --mock-speedup=100  --direct-url <non proxied url different from HUDSON_URL>
+   HUDSON_URL=<your Hudson> python ./test/test.py --mock-speedup=100  --direct-url <non proxied url different from HUDSON_URL>

    Note: you may omit JENKINS_URL if your jenkins is on http://localhost:8080, but you have to specify HUDSON_URL if you are running hudson!
    Note: you may omit --direct-url if your jenkins or hudson is on http://localhost:8080